-Phase Type of Training
+Phase Type of Technical Training

-1 Military

-2 Off the Job - Theoretical
+2 Off the Job - Theoretical Modules

-Modules

 1 Mathematics

 2 Physics

 3 Electrical Fundamentals

 6 Materials and Hardware

 7 Maintenance Practices

 3 On the Job - Practical

-4 Off the Job - Theoretical
+4 Off the Job - Theoretical Modules

-Modules

 4 Electronic Fundamentals

 5 Digital Techniques

 8 Basic Aerodynamics

 9 Human Factors

 10 Air Legislation

 14 propulsion

 15 Gas Turbine Engines

 17 Propellers

 5 On the Job - Practical

-6 Off the Job - Theoretical
+6 Off the Job - Theoretical Modules

-Modules

 11 Turbine Aeroplane Aerodynamics

 12 Helicopter Aerodynamics

 13 Aircraft Aerodynamics

 7 On the Job - Practical

-On the successful completion of the Air Corp Trainee Military Aircraft Systems Technician programme, the newly qualified Aircraft Technician will become an integral part of the Air Corps maintenance team providing maintenance backup to the Air Corps Aircraft Fleet.
-Aircraft Technicians are normally based with an Air Corps unit within the State as well as being liable for duties overseas with the Permanent Defence Force.
+Upon successful completion of the Aircraft Maintenance Technician course, the newly qualified Aircraft Technician will be an integral part of the Air Corps maintenance team, providing maintenance to the Air Corps aircraft fleet.
+Aircraft Technicians are normally based with an Air Corps unit within the State but may be liable for duties overseas with the Permanent Defence Force.

-A candidate who fails to progress with their Trainee Military Aircraft Systems Technician (TMAST) recruit class will only be afforded an opportunity to complete basic military training and is not assured of a place in any subsequent class for the purposes of undergoing technical training.
+A candidate who fails to progress with their Aircraft Maintenance Technician recruit class will only be afforded an opportunity to complete basic military training and is not assured of a place in any subsequent class for the purposes of undergoing technical training.